pmorch/keepassxc-wiki/Set-up-Build-Environment-on-Windows.md

 ### Install YubiKey libraries
 If you do not want/need the Yubikey plugin (-DWITH_XC_YUBIKEY=OFF), you can skip this step.

-For compiling KeePassXC with YubiKey support, two libraries are needed: libyubikey and libykpers-1.
+For compiling KeePassXC with YubiKey support, two libraries are needed: libyubikey and libykpers.

 #### Compile libyubikey
 Run these commands in order to build libyubikey: